jonclayden/shades/README.md

 ![plot of chunk ggplot](tools/figures/ggplot-1.svg)

 This does not require the two packages to know anything about each other, and is flexible and powerful, but it doesn't easily allow existing `ggplot2` scales to be modified using the colour manipulation functions from `shades`.
-As of `shades` version 1.3.0, it is also possible to call the package's colour property functions directly on palette functions and scales, so that (for example), we can darken all colours slightly:
+As of `shades` version 1.3.0, it is also possible to call the package's colour property functions directly on palette functions and scales, so that (for example), we can darken all colours in an existing scale slightly:

 ```r